sardapv/angular-material-starter-template/README.md

   - success and error handler
   - refresh token handler (inspired from [Rich Franzmeier&#39;s blog](https://www.intertech.com/author/rich-franzmeier/ 'Posts by Rich Franzmeier'))

-- Tailwind and post-build PurgeCSS Configuration 😍
+- Tailwind and post-build PurgeCSS Configuration

   - Tailwind configuration with font, theme and other properties (refer`tailwind.config.js`)
   - Note: Tailwind's own purgecss only takes care of tailwind classes, for overall application, post-build purgecss is best (I will write an article explaining why)

-- Angular Material Component & CDK integrated 😎
+- Angular Material Component & CDK integrated

   - Material theme starter pack included, just change colors,font inside`_mat_*.scss` files

 - Superpowerd with `Jest` for unit testing and `Cypress` for e2e testing (instead of karma and protractor).
 Special Thanks to contribution by [@sjetha](https://github.com/sjetha) for this and eslint integration.
 - ESLint integrated as recommended by Angular
 - Prettier configured (with resolved conflicts between ESLint) - no VS extension being used by team? run command to check if follows rules/ run prettier on all in one go!
-Thanks to [@deekshithrajbasa](https://github.com/deekshithrajbasa) for this ✌🏻
+Thanks to [@deekshithrajbasa](https://github.com/deekshithrajbasa) for this.
 - Global route-loader progressbar on top like github, using [ngx-loading-bar](https://github.com/aitboudad/ngx-loading-bar) package
 - Self-XSS warning for use of console on prod build.
 Inspect & Check console [here](https://sardapv.github.io/angular-material-starter-template/)

-- Icons and Typography (CDN links - index.html) 🤓
+- Icons and Typography (CDN links - index.html)

   - Angular Material Icons added
   - Default Poppins, OpenSans font integrated

 - pollyfills (for safari) '_web-animations-js_' added for animations support inside _@Component_ decorator
 - Local source analyzing tools `webpack-bundle-analyzer` and `source-map-explorer`, Local prod-build deploy and test with purgecss
+- [new✨] Pre-commit husky hook, run whatever command you want before git commit.
+By default prettifying changed/staged files and running lint is enabled, you can comment out run tests too.
+Refer .husky/pre-commit file for this operations.
+This helps you maintian same quality across team workspaces.

-# There is a command for everything you need! 💃
+# There is a command for everything you need! 🧑🏻‍💻

 | command                   | What it does?                                                        | Thanks to Plugin                                                                       |
 | ------------------------- | :------------------------------------------------------------------- | :------------------------------------------------------------------------------------- |